init-qy/vuepress-blog/docs/es/posts/根据canvas的手写签名组件.md

 ## Approach

 The specific implementation is based on the canvas.
-The canvas API on the Mini Program side is similar to that of WeChat, so this component should be able to be used on the WeChat side with slight modifications.
+The canvas API on the mini program side is similar to that of WeChat, so with a slight modification, this component should also be usable on the WeChat side.

 ## Some Issues

 1. The width and height of the canvas must be fixed, so the implementation is based on the actual width obtained multiplied by a fixed ratio for the height.
 This can be passed directly in the component.
-2. The required parameter `dpr` is referenced from [How to Solve the Blurry Canvas Problem](https://opensupport.alipay.com/support/helpcenter/144/201602562003?ant_source=zsearch).
+2. The required parameter `dpr` needs to be referenced.
+For more information, please refer to [How to Solve the Blurry Canvas Problem](https://opensupport.alipay.com/support/helpcenter/144/201602562003?ant_source=zsearch).
-3. Perhaps I misunderstood, but the `save` and `restore` methods did not achieve the desired effect, so the undo function may need to be implemented in a different way.
+3. Perhaps I misunderstood, but the `save` and `restore` functions did not achieve the desired effect, so the undo feature may need to be implemented in a different way.
 It has been removed here.
-4. `clearRect` does not work unless a line of `content.beginPath()` is added before it.
+4. `clearRect` does not work properly, so it needs to be preceded by `content.beginPath()`.
 I cannot understand how this issue arises.

 :::: note Attached: Comparison of clearRect Not Working